Oakland Airport Ordered to Stop Using ‘San Francisco Bay’ Name

 “The new name for the Oakland airport strongly implies affiliation with San Francisco and the San Francisco International Airport.
-This damages the goodwill and value of San Francisco’s Mark and deprives San Francisco of control over its Mark,” the court said.
+This damages the goodwill and value of San Francisco’s Mark and deprives San Francisco of control over its Mark,” the court wrote.

 The Port of Oakland informed San Francisco of its intent to rename the airport on March 29.

-The Port concluded that the Oakland Airport’s location is not well known outside of the San Francisco Bay Area, even though it is positioned for easy air travel into and out of the Bay Area.
+The Port concluded that the Oakland airport’s location is not well known outside of the San Francisco Bay Area, even though it is positioned for easy air travel into and out of the Bay Area.

 It believes this lack of awareness combined with how flight search results are organized and displayed has created challenges for the Port in maintaining and securing nonstop flight routes.